henkjannl/DesigningHousingsInFreeCAD/README.md

 # Creating references to the internal components of the housing

 In the next example, we will build a housing for an internet of things application.
 The device will contain a thermometer/barometer/hygrometer connected to a microcontroller.
-The microcontroller can record the environmental conditions and report logging information over a wireless link.
+The microcontroller can record the environmental conditions and report logged data over a wireless link.

 For projects like this, it is important to obtain accurate 3D models.
 Usually they are available as STEP file or in another format which can be imported in FreeCAD.